WANGMuyang/orbslam-windows/README.md

 - Build ALL_BUILD.
 You'll have an error by project testlog that says "cannot open input file 'pthread.lib'" but that doesn't matter cause we don't use testlog.
 Everything else should build fine, i.e., you should have
 ========== Build: 18 succeeded, 1 failed, 0 up-to-date, 0 skipped ==========

-3. Make a directory called build in orbslam-windows
+4. Make a directory called build in orbslam-windows
+- Cmakeists: Build type: Debug, Release, RelWithDebInfo and MinSizeRel
 - Run CMake GUI and set source code to orbslam-windows and where to build the binaries to orbslam-windows/build
 - Press Configure and choose Visual Studio 14 2015 Win64 or Visual Studio 12 2013 Win64
 - Press Generate
-- Open the resulting project in the build directory in Visual Studio
+#- Open the resulting project in the build directory in Visual Studio
-- Change build type to Release (in white box up top, should initially say Debug)
+#- Change build type to Release (in white box up top, should initially say Debug)
-- Right click on ORB_SLAM2 project -> Properties -> General: change Target Extension to .lib and Configuration Type to Static Library (.lib)
+#- Right click on ORB_SLAM2 project -> Properties -> General: change Target Extension to .lib and Configuration Type to Static Library (.lib)
-- Go to C/C++ Tab -> Code Generation and change Runtime Library to Multi-threaded (/MT)
+#- Go to C/C++ Tab -> Code Generation and change Runtime Library to Multi-threaded (/MT)

 I had to disable warnings in Orb Slam because otherwise there were so many they crashed visual studio.
 You will still see a few but not very many